edwinacunav/hiddenchest/README.md

 These depend on the SDL auxiliary libraries.
 For maximum RGSS compliance, build SDL2_image with png/jpg support, and SDL_sound with oggvorbis/wav/mp3 support.

-To run mkxp, you should have a graphics card capable of at least **OpenGL (ES) 2.0** with an up-to-date driver installed.
+To run HiddenChest, you should have a graphics card capable of at least **OpenGL (ES) 2.0** with an up-to-date driver installed.

 ## Dependency kit

-To facilitate hacking, I have assembled a package containing all dependencies to compile mkxp on a bare-bones Ubuntu 12.04 64bit installation.
+To facilitate hacking, I have assembled a package containing all dependencies to compile HiddenChest on a bare-bones Ubuntu 12.04 64bit installation.
 Compatibility with other distributions has not been tested.
 You can download it [here](https://www.dropbox.com/s/mtp44ur367m2zts/mkxp-depkit.tar.xz).
 Read the "README" for instructions.

 ## Configuration

-mkxp reads configuration data from the file "mkxp.conf".
+HiddenChest reads configuration data from the file "hiddenchest.conf".
 The format is ini-style.
 Do *not* use quotes around file paths (spaces won't break).
 Lines starting with '#' are comments.
-See 'mkxp.conf.sample' for a list of accepted entries.
+See 'hiddenchest.conf.sample' for a list of accepted entries.

 All option entries can alternatively be specified as command line options.
-Any options that are not arrays (eg. RTP paths) specified as command line options will override entries in mkxp.conf.
-Note that you will have to wrap values containing spaces in quotes (unlike in mkxp.conf).
+Any options that are not arrays (eg. RTP paths) specified as command line options will override entries in hiddenchest.conf.
+Note that you will have to wrap values containing spaces in quotes (unlike in hiddenchest.conf).

 The syntax is: `--<option>=<value>`

-Example: `./mkxp --gameFolder="my game" --vsync=true --fixedFramerate=60`
+Example: `./hiddenchest --gameFolder="my game" --vsync=true --fixedFramerate=60`

 ## Midi music

-mkxp doesn't come with a soundfont by default, so you will have to supply it yourself (set its path in the config).
+HiddenChest doesn't come with a soundfont by default, so you will have to supply it yourself (set its path in the config).
 Playback has been tested and should work reasonably well with all RTP assets.

 You can use this public domain soundfont: [GMGSx.sf2](https://www.dropbox.com/s/qxdvoxxcexsvn43/GMGSx.sf2?dl=0)